Retirement decision with addictive habit persistence in a jump diffusion market: The Financial Model and Optimization Problem

 \subsection{The allowed region of state variables}

-In this paper, we consider a stochastic labour income and habit formation.
-Therefore, in our system, we have three state variables: current wealth, habit level and labour income.
-Before presenting and solving our optimization problem, we briefly discuss and define {\bf the allowed region} of the state triplet $(x,h,w)$.
+In this paper, we consider a model that incorporates stochastic labor income and habit formation.
+As a result, our system has three state variables: current wealth, habit level, and labor income.
+Before presenting and solving our optimization problem, we first discuss and define the allowed region of the state triplet $(x, h, w)$.
 Define